 Department and Faculty

-Gastroenterology and Hepatology at Mayo Clinic specializes in the prevention, diagnosis and treatment of diseases of the digestive tract and liver.
+The Division of Gastroenterology and Hepatology at Mayo Clinic specializes in the prevention, diagnosis and treatment of diseases of the digestive tract and liver.
 It is the largest practice of its kind in the United States.
-In any given year, members of the division perform approximately 35,000 endoscopic procedures in state-of-the-art facilities, using the latest equipment.
+In any given year, members of the division perform approximately 50,000 endoscopic procedures in state-of-the-art facilities, using the latest equipment.

 Because of our recognition that high-quality care depends upon scientific discovery, major research programs at the basic, applied and translational levels exist to generate new knowledge that ultimately improves patient care.

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are highly regarded in their field.
-You will have direct access to the Gastroenterology faculty at Mayo Clinic in Minnesota throughout your training.
+Many of our faculty have published and lectured extensively and are highly regarded in their fields.